dvishal485/cowin-unofficial-api/README.md

 ![note](https://img.shields.io/badge/note-only%20supports%20searching%20by%20pincode-green)

-Introducing CoWIN API V2!
+### Introducing CoWIN API Version 2.0

 Now you the data will be in a much more organized manner with much data.
 For V1 Documentation, [visit here](V1.md)

 Usage : `https://cowin-api.vercel.app/api/v2?p=<pincode>`